ericoporto/ags-manual-wiki/Tumbleweed.md

 * door_id: The door id, you have defined
 * act_object: The object, containing the open sprite
-* x,y: the walk-to point of the door (please don’t use the built in "walk-to coordinates" feature of the room editor.
+* x,y: the walk-to point of the door (please don't use the built in "walk-to coordinates" feature of the room editor.
-* dir: the direction, the player’s character should face, after it reached x,y
+* dir: the direction, the player's character should face, after it reached x,y
 * nr_room: if the door is opened and walking through it, the player is being send to this room
 * nr_x,nr_y: the x,y coordinates of inside of the new room
 * nr_dir: after the room change, the player faces this direction

 This is the main function of the door scripts.
-With this you connect the hotspot with the door and the player’s action.
+With this you connect the hotspot with the door and the player's action.
 If you have defined default door sounds, these are also being called in this function.
-Also you can’t unlock a door with this function.
+Also you can't unlock a door with this function.
 You need Doors.AnyClickSpecial for that.

 *See also:*